Amirhosein-javadi/Amirhosein-javadi.github.io/_pages/courseprojects.md

 - [Foreground video](https://www.youtube.com/watch?v=N1XlOWRwfXo)

 ## **Perspective Transformation with Homography ([Link](https://github.com/Amirhosein-javadi/Computer-Vision-Homework/tree/main/HW1/RANSAC%20and%20Sift))**
-In this project, I implemented the perspective transform with homography with RANSAC and Sift.
-I apply my algorithm to a pair of photos.
+In this project, I delved into the realm of computer vision by implementing the perspective transform with homography, incorporating RANSAC (Random Sample Consensus) and SIFT (Scale-Invariant Feature Transform) algorithms.
+These techniques are instrumental in accurately aligning and transforming images taken from different perspectives.

+Using the implemented algorithm, I applied perspective transformation to a pair of photos, seamlessly aligning them to create a cohesive visual representation.
+This process involved identifying corresponding points in both images, estimating the homography matrix using RANSAC to mitigate outliers, and applying the transformation to achieve proper alignment.

 <p align="center">
   <img src="../images/Homography_Img1.jpg" width="85">